PULdischo/dsf-spring-2025/content/sessions/week-1.md

     - Open the repository in your external editor
     - View the files of your repository in Finder/Windows Explorer
     - Open the repository page on GitHub in your browser

+## Homework

+1. Please try to [download and install VS Code](https://code.visualstudio.com/download) (if you do not have a different preferred text editor) before our next session.
+If you have trouble, we can walk through the process during our session.
+2. Begin collection five to ten objects for your prototype website.
+We will discuss further next session, but if you have you can read through the [Object Guidelines](https://collectionbuilder.github.io/cb-docs/docs/objects/csv-objects/#object-guidelines-for-collectionbuilder-csv) (just the section the page jumps to) and [metadata information](https://collectionbuilder.github.io/cb-docs/docs/metadata/) from [CollectionBuilder](https://collectionbuilder.github.io/).
+If these guidelines are confusing or you’re not sure what they’re asking for, don’t worry, we will also walk through it together.